hyperledger/indy-hipe/text/peer-relationship-protocol/README.md

 the response would fill out both the `me` (Bob) and `you` (Alice) sections.
 In an n-wise relationship among 4 siblings, Sibling #1 could ask Sibling #2 what her view of Siblings 1, 3, and 4 is--and get back 3 entries under the `you` section.

-[TODO: talk about errors -- when to use problem-report vs. custom]

 ### Multiple Agents and Cooperative Synchronization